espg/Landsat_SST_algorithm/README.md

 # Landsat SST Algorithm

 This repository provides a modular and cloud-ready pipeline for generating atmospherically corrected sea surface temperatures (SST) from Landsat thermal infrared imagery using an approach tailored to high-latitude applications, currently only validated in West Antarctica at the moment.
 The pipeline includes tools for atmospheric correction, cross-calibration against MODIS SST, time series generation, and validation with in situ observations.
+This repo is structured as a JupyterBook to showcase the science inline with the code.
+Instructions for building the book, improved documentation, and the website version is forthcoming.

 ## 🔁 Workflow Overview